 Another method for getting rid of squirrels humanely and naturally is trap and release with a device such as a Havahart Two-Door Squirrel Trap.
 In most locations, trapping and releasing squirrels is a lawful method of getting rid of squirrels.
 (In Canada, authorities usually advise against transferring a squirrel problem to another property, and in Ontario, trapping and releasing squirrels is illegal.)

 Squirrel traps have to be the right size.
 A trap that is large enough for a mouse or a rat will not be large enough for a squirrel.
 Squirrel traps should have two doors.
 Gray squirrels will cooperate with each other in raiding a trap, one squirrel holding the door open while the other squirrel devours the bait.
 A two-door trap may catch two squirrels at once, holding them without discomfort until they can be released.
+Click the link to learn about How to Bait a Squirrel Trap.

 Other Exclusionary Methods